Ananym/welcome-to-nexus/economy/crafting.md

 ### Mining

 Buy a pick and shovel from Thane at 185/20 in the Wilderness.
-Walk around the rocky ground, dropping and picking up your shovel on every spot, until a popup prompts you to drop and pick up your axe.
+Walk around the rocky ground, dropping and picking up your shovel on every spot, until a popup prompts you to drop and pick up your pick.
 Clans cannot currently have mining fields.

 ### Fishing